-The University of Klagenfurt offers excellent education opportunities in Information and Communication Engineering (ICE) at the bachelor, master and doctoral levels.
+The University of Klagenfurt offers excellent education opportunities in the areas of information and communication engineering and robotics and AI at the bachelor, master and doctoral levels.
 Our institute offers lectures, courses, labs, and seminars on all three levels.

-The three-year bachelor program in Informationstechnik provides you with a high-quality university education to train basic skills in mathematics, physics, electrical engineering, and software development.
-It emphasizes on electronics and circuits, signals and systems, measurement and control engineering, computer and network technology.
-The bachelor program is mainly held in German language.
+Our two three-year bachelor programs in Informationstechnik and Robotics and Artificial Intelligence offer a high-quality university education to train basic skills in mathematics, physics, electrical engineering, and software development.
+The German-taught program Informationstechnik provides you with a broad education and emphasizes on electronics and circuits, signals and systems, measurement and control engineering, computer and network technology.
+The English-taught program Robotics and Artificial Intelligence emphasizes on robotics, AI, machine learning, along with circuits, sensors, control, and communications technology.

 Our two-year master program in Information and Communications Engineering (ICE) enables you specialize in a field of your choice.
 The following three study branches (majors) are offered: